oraichain/aioracle/js/README.md

 ### 4. Run the program

-In the directory containing the ```aioracle-executor-process-*``` binary, please choose one that matches your OS and run it.
+In the zip contains the ```aioracle-executor-process-*``` programs, please choose one that matches your OS and run it.

 **For Linux and MacOS users:**